yjg30737/onepiece-database/README.md

 # onepiece-database
-Get the One Piece characters info with one click from ONE PIECE WIKI!!
+Get the One Piece characters info with one click from ONE PIECE WIKI

+Which doesn't work :) just wait